wptrainingteam/general-history-of-wordpress/README.md

   * Mullenweg and Little submit over 100 commits between April 1 and May 27, 2003.

 #### Whoa.
 WordPress
-> *Facilitator Talking Point - Matt Mullenweg is known for creating WordPress, but his love of Jazz and Haiku still survive into the modern day.
-Major releases of WordPress are still nicknamed after Jazz muscians, and the phrase, "Code is Poetry" still remains the mantra.*
+> *Facilitator Talking Point - Matt Mullenweg is known for creating WordPress, but his love of Jazz and Haiku Poetry still survive into the modern-day code.
+Major releases of WordPress are still nicknamed after Jazz musicians, and the phrase, "Code is Poetry" still remains the mantra for WordPress Developers.*

 > **Facilitator** - Proceed to Slide 5, and proceed slowly to reveal each line of the first WordPress History Haiku.